TITLERIVALS

 Direct Play

-Long balls straight to your forwards.
-Skips midfield on roughly one attack in seven.
+Long balls straight to your forwards, regularly bypassing midfield altogether.
 Strong attack and defence, weaker midfield possession.

-Beats Gegenpress Weak vs Park the Bus, Tiki-Taka
+Beats Gegenpress Weak vs Tiki-Taka, Park the Bus, Balanced, All Out Attack

 Park the Bus